TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Experimental Analysis

-To provide a clearer comparison of the performances, we have depicted the accuracies of FedCLIP, QLoRA without fine-tuning, and our proposed approach, TriplePlay in Figure \ref{fig:baracc}.
-Similarly, Our proposed approach also exhibits superior performance on Office-Home dataset as shown in Figure \ref{fig:baraccoffice}.
-Since our model employs GANs to counteract the effect of class imbalance, it can generalize faster than other methods.
-This results in notable performance gains, with our approach achieving $80\%$ accuracy within just $300$ communication rounds.
-While employing QLoRA fine-tuning appears beneficial compared to vanilla FedCLIP, it fails to achieve the desired accuracy due to the curse of class imbalance.
+To demonstrate a clear performance comparison among FedCLIP, QLoRA method without fine-tuning and TriplePlay, we presented the accuracy of each of these approach in Figure \ref{fig:baracc} considering PACS dataset.
+We also evaluated the performance considering Office-Home dataset (Fig. \ref{fig:baraccoffice}).
+From the performance comparisons in Figures \ref{fig:baracc} and \ref{fig:baraccoffice}, it is clear that TriplePlay outperforms the other two methods.
+Since TriplePlay tailors GANs to counteract the impact of class imbalance, it generalizes faster compare to other methods.
+This results in significant performance gains, with TriplaPlay achieves $80\%$ accuracy within just $300$ communication rounds.
+While the QLoRA fine-tuning method shows better results compared to vanilla FedCLIP, it fails to achieve the desired accuracy because of the class imbalance issue.

 In Figure \ref{fig:clients_res}, we illustrate individual client's loss minimization and accuracy over 500 communication rounds.
 We observe that in terms of loss minimization, each client exhibits a consistent decrease in loss as the number of communication rounds increases.
 This indicates that the TriplePlay effectively minimizes the loss function for each client participating in the FL process.
 Similarly, the accuracy graph demonstrates a steady improvement in performance across all clients.
 The increasing accuracy values suggest that TriplePlay successfully learns and generalizes from the distributed data.